raghav563/Assessment_Summer_2026/README.md

 ## Submission

-1. Fork this repository to your own GitHub account
+1. Click **"Use this template"** → **"Create a new repository"** on GitHub
+2. Set your new repo to **private**
-2. Complete the assessment on your fork
+3. Complete the assessment there
-3. Share the link to your fork when you're done
+4. When done, invite your interviewer as a collaborator and share the repo link